REVIEWS

 …[one] of Scotland’s leading visual theatre makers… The List

-- on Pickled Republic Autumn 2023 and winter 2024
+- on Pickled Republic - Edinburgh Fringe 2025, Winter 2024 and Autumn 2023

 ★★★★★

-an explosively mysterious absurdity is what entrances audiences into a cabaret-styled wander through the pickling process…
+…an explosively mysterious absurdity is what entrances audiences into a cabaret-styled wander through the pickling process…

 …Presented through a concoction of puppetry, movement, and confidently absurdist humour, this pulsating allegory for the larder of life invites audiences to relish in the despair, the objective of which is to live – that in a post-pandemic drifting world, the sense and necessity for some catharsis may be just what the doctor ordered…